usnistgov/FIPS201/_FIPS201/introduction.md

 - They can be rapidly authenticated electronically.
 - They are issued only by providers whose reliability has been established by an official accreditation process.

-Upon enrollment, a collection of records known as a PIV account is created and managed within the issuing department or agency's enterprise identity management system (IDMS).
-The PIV account includes the attributes of the PIV cardholder, the enrollment data, and information regarding the PIV Card and any derived PIV credentials bound to the account.
+Upon enrollment, a collection of records known as a PIV identity account is created and managed within the issuing department or agency's enterprise identity management system (IDMS).
+The PIV identity account includes the attributes of the PIV cardholder, the enrollment data, and information regarding the PIV Card and any derived PIV credentials bound to the account.